 Before you knew it, sitting in one section with their own set of drums was what our neighbours down south would call the “student section”.
 The rest of the gym was filled with parents and other Laurier students and members.

 Sitting directly across from each other, Brock and Laurier students continuously throughout the night repeated different cheers at each other in a civil fashion.
-It was an atmosphere that Canadian university students, athletes, coaches and administration staff have been asking for so many years.
+It was an atmosphere that Canadian university students, athletes, coaches and administrative staff have been asking for so many years.

 It all started over the course of the weekend when Wilfrid Laurier Golden Hawks Facebook page created an event called “Laurier Basketball bashes the Badgers”.
 The event caught the attention of Brock students, who took exception.
 Defending their school on the event’s Facebook wall, Brock and Laurier students took friendly jabs at each other.